byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<sgp>** 0.
 Introduction
 **\<ArticMine>** hi
-**\<sgp>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp>** We would like to welcome everyone to this ByteRub Community Meeting!
-**\<sgp>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/134
+**\<sgp>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/134
-**\<sgp>** Monero Community meetings are a discussion place for anything going on in the Monero Community.
+**\<sgp>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community.
 We use meetings to encourage the community to share ideas and provide support.
 **\<sgp>** 1.
 Greetings
 **\<cryptochangement>** hello all!
 **\<ArticMine>** I jumped the gun